zonca/zonca.dev/posts/2023-02-06-nfs-server-kubernetes-jetstream.md

     kubectl create -f ssh_server.yaml

-Open the Horizon interface, go to "Security groups", open the `http_https` group, which we use to open ports on the master instance, and add a new rule to open port `30022` for Ingress TCP traffic.
+Open the Horizon interface, go to "Security groups", open the `$CLUSTER-k8s-master` group, which we use to open ports on the master instance, and add a new rule to open port `30022` for Ingress TCP traffic.